Chapter 3 Linear Model Selection & Regularisation

 corrplot(cor(train_pros), method = 'number', type = 'upper')

-Figure 3.1: Correlations of all variables in the prostate cancer data
+Figure 3.1: Correlation plot for the prostate cancer data.

 Next, we standardise the predictors and fit a saturated linear model.